Paul-Isache/presentations-slidev/ssr/slides.md

 - Reduced compatiblity issues, as it does not extensively rely on the client-sid JavaScript libraries

+- code splitting and lazy load can reduce the TTI

 - Poor user experience on slower devices.
 Leaving rendering to the client-side can add seconds of load time on slower laptops and mobile devices

-- Slower load time as they need to make an additional round-trip to API .
+- Slower load time as they need to make an additional round-trip to API.

 ---